alexiusacademia/simplified-programming/src/posts/lession-1-introduction.md

 ---
 title: "Lession 1: Introduction"
-description: "Lesson 1: Introduction to the course."
+description: "Lesson 1: Introduction to the course and to programming with Python."
 author: alex
 date: 2023-03-28T04:03:27.397Z
 tags: